ayushlalshrestha/resources-and-bookmarks/domains/aws/AWS Services.md

 Amazon services:

 1. EC2 - Virtual computer instance to host an application
-2. Elastic Load Balancing - Distribute traffic to multiple instances
+2. Elastic Load Balancing - Distribute traffic to multiple instances eg. from the data collected from cloudwatch
 3. Auto Scaling - Define policies to create new instances
 4. Cloud Watch - collect logs from each instance of application server
 5. Lambda